 How we handle your homeowners or condominium association in Broadway

-We require that the renter abide by all community and association covenants.
-To guide us in this endeavor, we will request that you leave a copy of your association rules in a kitchen drawer for the tenant's reference.
+We require that the renter abide by all community and association rules.
+To help us in this duty, we will request that you leave a copy of your association rules in a kitchen drawer for the tenant's reference.

-If your rental property is in an association that requires parking passes or pool passes, etc., it is the tenant's responsibility to secure those passes.
-Most often the tenant needs little more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
-In some communities, you'll need to give us the old passes before new passes can be issued.
+If your rental is in an association that requires parking passes or pool passes, etc., it is the tenant's job to secure those passes.
+Typically the tenant needs little more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
+Sometimes, you'll need to give us the old passes before new passes can be issued.

 Landlord Reference

-a free archive for rental investors in Broadway
+a handy source for rental investors in Broadway

-- Before you rent out your rental property in Broadway
+- Before you put a renter in your rental in Broadway

 - Collections and evictions